 EPA’s RE-Powering Mapper, an online interactive web application, allows users to visualize EPA’s information about renewable energy potential on contaminated lands, landfills and mine sites.

-Using screening criteria developed in collaboration with the National Renewable Energy Laboratory (NREL), EPA has pre-screened over 80,000 sites for their renewable energy potential.
-As part of this effort, EPA collaborated with state agencies from California, Hawaii, Illinois, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Texas, Virginia, and West Virginia.
-This screening was performed in August 2015.
-Another screening is planned for Fall 2017.
+Using screening criteria developed in collaboration with the National Renewable Energy Laboratory (NREL), EPA has pre-screened over 130,000 sites for their renewable energy potential.
+As part of this effort, EPA collaborated with state agencies from California, Colorado, Connecticut, Florida, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Pennsylvania, Texas, Virginia, and West Virginia.
+This screening was performed in August 2018.

 Mapper features include:

 - Screening results for over 130,000 sites for solar, wind, biomass, and geothermal energy